Partitio terrarum imperii Romaniae: Preliminary agreement of March 1204

+Treaty

-The agreement, which was promulgated either in late September or early October 1204 (according to the opinions of W. Heyd, Dionysios Zakythinos, and A. Carile) or (according to Nikolaos Oikonomides) immediately after the sack in April–May 1204, was drafted by a 24-man committee consisting of 12 Venetians and 12 representatives of the other Crusader leaders.
+The agreement was likely promulgated either in late September or early October 1204 and was drafted by a 24-man committee consisting of 12 Venetians and 12 representatives of the other Crusader leaders.
 The Venetians played a major role in the proceedings, as they had first-hand knowledge of the area, and many of the final text's provisions can be traced to the imperial chrysobull granted to Venice in 1198 by Alexios III Angelos.
-It gave the Latin Emperor direct control of one fourth of the former Byzantine territory, to Venice three eighths – including three eighths of the city of Constantinople, with Hagia Sophia – and the remaining three eighths were apportioned among the other Crusader chiefs.
-Through this division, Venice became the chief power in Latin Romania, and the effective power behind the Latin Empire, a fact clearly illustrated by the lofty title its Doge acquired: ("Lord of a quarter and a half quarter of all of Romania").
+It gave the Latin Emperor direct control of one fourth of the former Byzantine territory, to Venice three eighths, and the remaining three eighths were apportioned among the other Crusader chiefs.
+As far as Constantinople itself is concerned, in the event, the Crusader portion of the city was absorbed into the Emperor's.
+According to the historian David Jacoby, this division was likely formalized in another agreement that has not survived, and that may have occurred even before the sack itself.

 The treaty survives in a number of manuscripts, all from Venice: the Liber Albus (fols.
 34ff.), the Liber Pactorum (Vol. I, fols.
 246ff. and Vol. II, fols.
 261ff.), the Codex Sancti Marci 284, folio 3, and the Muratorii codices Ambrosiani I and II.
 The first critical edition of the treaty was published in the collection of Venetian diplomatic documents compiled by Gottlieb Tafel and Georg Thomas for the Imperial Academy of Sciences in Vienna in 1856, while A. Carile published an up-to-date edition with full commentary in 1965.